uri-templates-time/specification/specification-1.1.0.md

 The modifier values are restricted to be one of:
 * a signed integer
-* an integer followed by one of these single letter date codes: `Y, m, d, H, M, S`
+* an integer followed by one of these single-letter date codes: `Y, m, d, H, M, S`
-* any alpha numeric string, i.e., one or more numbers, letters or underscores and also `:` and `.` and `-`  (ISO8601 strings meet this criteria)
+* any alpha-numeric string, i.e., one or more numbers, letters or underscores and also `:` and `.` and `-`  (ISO8601 strings meet this criteria)
-* a single quoted string
+* a single-quoted string

-If the field code is longer than one character, or if modifiers are present, the entire field must be surrounded with parentheses.
+If the field code is longer than one character or if modifiers are present, the entire field must be surrounded by parentheses.
 Parentheses may be used for single-character codes, but this is not required.

 This chart illustrates the basic syntax for date fields of varying complexity: